katetruman/MultiAgentEC/README.md

 ### Organ transplant modelling using expectation event calculus
 #### Kate Truman, University of Otago Computer Science 2021 / 2022 Summer Bursary

+We can use event calculus (EC) to model events and expectations in product tracking and veracity scenarios.
+This demonstration makes use of discrete event calculus (we have discrete periods of time) to exhibit some helpful capabilities of EC in an organ donation scenario.

+See [Report.md](Report.md) for a summary of the Bursary project.

+## Notes about current set up
+- We can't evaluate multiple expectations of the same type which occur for the same actor at the same time - we will only get output for one of the expectations.
+This feature can potentially be turned off if necessary.

 ## Launching in Deepnote
 You can launch this repository as a Deepnote project by clicking [here](https://deepnote.com/launch?url=https%3A%2F%2Fgithub.com%2Fkatetruman%2FMultiAgentEC).
 If you wish to run any of the notebooks, you will need to set the environment to the local Dockerfile, build the Dockerfile and run the initialization notebook (init.ipynb).